 The Regulatory Affairs CMC team is responsible for providing Biogen Idec with strategic, high quality, timely and decisive regulatory advice on complex manufacturing, quality, and analytical issues.
 This team utilizes a scientific and technical background along with comprehensive knowledge of global regulations to develop successful regulatory strategies and applications for the development of clinical products and life cycle management of commercial products.
 The Regulatory Affairs CMC team leads global communications with regulatory agencies related to chemistry, manufacturing, and controls.

 Manufacturing Sciences fills a vital role in the drug supply network by linking the Research, Manufacturing, and Regulatory functions to promote a smooth transition of new products from development, into manufacturing, and on to eventual commercialization.

-The Manufacturing Sciences team member works with many functional groups to contribute to three key activities: transfer of new products into manufacturing, troubleshoot and Improve drug production processes, and insure regulatory compliance of the production process and regulatory filings.
+The Manufacturing Sciences team member works with many functional groups to contribute to three key activities: transfer of new products into manufacturing, troubleshoot and improve drug production processes, and ensure regulatory compliance of the production process and regulatory filings.
 In this capacity, the manufacturing sciences professional is instrumental in the dynamic and challenging environment required to manufacture biopharmaceuticals for a global market.

 - Global regulatory environment that governs drug development